-So the number one reason as to why long form content helps you earn great backlinks is the fact it is highly useful and more comprehensive in nature.
+So the number one reason why long-form content helps you earn great backlinks is the fact it is highly useful and more comprehensive in nature.

 Also, Google knows that people don’t like to jump from one site to another to find a complete answer to their query.

 Benefit: Get More Social Media Shares

 They found that articles that had greater than 1,500 words received more engagement (68.1% increase on Twitter and 22.6% increase on Facebook).

 We’ve already seen in the previous point how publishing longer articles can help you earn the right kind of backlinks.

 Social media users today not only want to read useful and comprehensive content, but they also want to share the same.

 Long Form Content Works Only When It’s Good

 In other words, you can’t just carelessly inflate your article word count just for the sake of making it longer.
 It has have to some substance.

 Every word that you add should add clarity to the whole topic, or else it’s better to chuck it.

 So as long as your content is great, it can be lengthy.
 That’s the only condition you need to fulfill.

 Last but not the least, you need to give your readers value that makes you stand out from the rest.
-Be different in your approach by helping them in more than one way…

 - Answer any questions that they may have about your product, service or the industry that you’re operating in.
 Enlighten them with specific pieces of advice.